garbo-succus/r3f-control-kit/README.md

 The `options` prop to is passed to the `addEventListener` call.

 `event.preventDefault()` is called on all events in the `preventDefaults` prop.
-See the note in <#addPreventDefaults> for advice on which events to use.
+See the note in <README.md#addPreventDefaults> for advice on which events to use.

 ```js
 const App = () => {